akshatj33/code_Practice_Oscillator/README.md

 # code_Practice_Oscillator
-This is the embedded C code and the schematic and board layout for Code practice oscillator
+This is the schematic and board layout for Code practice oscillator.